lim1202/image-syncer/README.md

 ## Getting Started

-1、fork this repo, then create your self secrets:
+1. fork this repo, then create your self secrets:
 ```
 Settings-->Secrets-->New Repository Secrets--> Add your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD key values.
 ```

-2、add registry to `images:` that you want to sync:
+2. add registry to `images:` that you want to sync:

 format
 ```